berylllium/lsockengine/README.md

 - Install the following packages from pacman: `vulkan-devel shaderc`. (`vulkan-devel` contains everything needed for vulkan development, including Vulkan headers and the library required for linking.
 The `shaderc` package contains the `glslc` binary used to compile GLSL code into SPIR-V bytecode.)
 - Configure the CMake project and build it.

+> **__NOTE:__** Please read through the [Notice](#notice) section for more information about the quirks running LiSE on GNU/Linux using the Xorg window system.

 ## Notice

 LiSE uses `= {}` struct initialization.
 At the time of writing, this is a GCC extension.
 C23 will include this as standard in the future.

+Xorg does not support disabling key-repeats for specific windows.
+This means that when one wants to disable key-repeats they have to do so for the entire window system.
+Meaning LiSE will disable key-repeats for the entire system and reenable it when closing down.
+This also means that key-repeats will remain disabled if the program closes without successfully going through the shutdown procedure; this may occur on crashes.